johanley/covid-19-canada/README.md

 Note that currently **none** of the provinces/territories share time-series data.
 It's only current-day!

-# Screenshots of what's actually being reported
+# Screenshots of what's being reported

 In imitation of [this project](https://github.com/COVID19Tracking), as of 2020-03-31 I've begun to take screen shots of web pages, at the end of the day, for the 14 jurisdictions.